-I study air-sea interaction, upper ocean heat content variability, marine heatwaves, and climate variability.
+I study air-sea interaction, upper ocean heat content variability, marine heatwaves, and climate predictability.

 I am a Ph.D. student studying physical oceanography with Dr. LuAnne Thompson.
-My research focuses on air-sea interaction and climate variability.
+My research focuses on air-sea interaction, climate variability, and climate predictability.
 I use satellite observations to study air-sea heat exchange on monthly and seasonal timescales in order to understand the relative roles of oceanic and atmospheric processes in renewing upper ocean heat content.
+I use hindcast models like the Seasonal-to-Multiyear Large Ensemble (SMYLE) to study and understand predictions of marine heatwaves and Arctic sea ice.
 I also am interested in climate justice, community engagement, and climate data science.

 Before coming to the University of Washington in September 2019, I earned a B.A. in Physics from Carleton College in June 2019.